DataResponsibly/algorithmic-transparency-playbook/modules/all-about-transparency/_posts/2000-01-05-case-study.md

 title: Case Study
 ---

-## Case Study: Algorithms Used in Public Employment
+## Algorithms Used in Public Employment
 _Suggested time: 10 minutes_

 The purpose of this case study is to make some of the ideas we discussed about stakeholders, goals, and transparency tools more concrete.